jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/economy.rst

 Each :ref:`regiments <axis_and_allies_regiments>` and some buildings will cost you upkeep in ammo and sometimes oil.
 If you go to negative in the two resources, it will cost your a lot of money.
 The money drain will be displayed on the resource bar as negative income.
 It might be cheaper to just disband a costly unit or sell an unused bunker.
 It is not really beneficial to keep a huge surplus in ammo and oil, however.

 If your money is in the red, your regiments outside of the :ref:`supply <axis_and_allies_supply>` zone, will be taking damage until they self disband, and your regiments inside will be supplied much slower than normal.
+You can also use this to your advantage by destroying Ammo and Oil depots.

 Capturing a city or building a new HQ will get you additional income.
 The enemies are going to take city for their own, however.
+Bombarding a city with artillery can cause enemies in the city to lose supply.